mahendrapaipuri/ceems/website/docs/configuration/cacct.md

       password: supersecretpassword
 ```

-The above configuration assumes that the target cluster has `slurm-0` as cluster ID configured
-in the configuration of [CEEMS API server](./ceems-api-server.md#clusters-configuration).
-By default,
-CEEMS API server expects the username in the header `X-Grafana-User` so that `cacct` sets the value for
-this header with the username that is making the request.
-Finally, section `web` contains the HTTP client
-configuration of the CEEMS API server.
-In the above example, CEEMS API server is reachable at host
-`ceems-api-server` and on port `9020` and basic auth is configured to the CEEMS API server.
+The above configuration assumes that the target cluster has `slurm-0` as its cluster ID, as configured in the [CEEMS API server configuration](./ceems-api-server.md#clusters-configuration).
+By default, the CEEMS API server expects the username in the `X-Grafana-User` header, so `cacct` sets the value for this header with the username making the request.
+Finally, the `web` section contains the HTTP client configuration for the CEEMS API server.
+In this example, the CEEMS API server is reachable at host `ceems-api-server` on port `9020`, and basic authentication is configured.

-`cacct` is capable of pulling the time series data from TSDB server of the requested compute units and
-it is possible to do so only when `tsdb` section has been configured.
-A sample configuration file
-with CEEMS API server and TSDB server configs is:
+`cacct` can pull time series data from the TSDB server for the requested compute units.
+This is possible only when the `tsdb` section is configured.
+A sample configuration file including both CEEMS API server and TSDB server configurations is shown below:

 ```yaml
 ceems_api_server: